This English version is for information purposes only. In case of conflict, the German version shall prevail.

 The cookies are deleted after the session is ended.

 The legal basis for using cookies to process personal data is Article 6(1)(f) of the GDPR.
+The purpose of using technically necessary cookies is to simplify the use of the website for the users.
 Some functions of our website cannot be made available without using cookies.
 They need the browser to be recognised even after a change of page.
 We need cookies for the following applications: